uptonking/note4yaoo/lib-editor-codemirror-dev.md

   - Multiple Selections: Select and edit multiple ranges of the document at once
   - Internationalization

-- who is using #codemirror6
+- who is using #codemirror
+  - observablehq-notebook, val-town
+  - codesandbox, codepen
-  - observable-notebook
+  - replit
   - obsidian
-  - codesandbox
-  - codepen
-  - replit
   - sourcegraph

 - 代码编辑器要点